-On May 7, 2021, the Company entered into a binding letter of intent with Cypress (the "LOI") to create a new partnership for its Clayton Valley water rights.
+On May 7, 2021, the Company entered into a binding letter of intent (the "LOI") with Century Lithium Corp. ("Century") to create a new partnership for its Clayton Valley water rights.

-The LOI outlined terms for the sale of the Company's water rights to Cypress in exchange for US\$3.0 million to be paid in a combination of cash and Cypress shares (the "Transaction").
-The Transaction is anticipated to close after completion of due diligence by Cypress and the receipt of all necessary regulatory approvals, including TSX Venture Exchange acceptance, that are customary for a transaction of this nature.
-Cypress paid Nevada Sunrise a non-refundable deposit of US\$25,000 upon execution of the LOI, and would be obligated to pay a second non-refundable US\$125,000 deposit following a 45-day due diligence period and the execution between the parties of a definitive purchase agreement.
+The LOI outlined terms for the sale of the Company's water rights to Century in exchange for US\$3.0 million to be paid in a combination of cash and Century (the "Transaction").
+The Transaction was anticipated to close after completion of due diligence by Century and the receipt of all necessary regulatory approvals, including TSX Venture Exchange acceptance, that are customary for a transaction of this nature.
+Century paid Nevada Sunrise a non-refundable deposit of US\$25,000 upon execution of the LOI, and would be obligated to pay a second non-refundable US\$125,000 deposit following a 45-day due diligence period and the execution between the parties of a definitive purchase agreement.

-On September 7, 2021, the Company executed a definitive Water Rights Purchase and Sale Agreement (the "Definitive Water Rights Agreement") with Cypress.
-Under the terms of the Definitive Water Rights Agreement, Cypress had the obligation to pay the Company total consideration of US\$3,000,000 as follows:
+On September 7, 2021, the Company executed a definitive Water Rights Purchase and Sale Agreement (the "Definitive Water Rights Agreement") with Century.
+Under the terms of the Definitive Water Rights Agreement, Century had the obligation to pay the Company total consideration of US\$3,000,000 as follows:

-- US\$25,000 non-refundable payment payable upon execution (received); - US\$125,000 non-refundable payment upon completion of a 45-day due diligence period and the execution between the parties of a definitive purchase agreement (received); - US\$2,000,000 in cash upon closing (received); and - US\$850,000 in common shares of Cypress upon closing (received).
+- US\$25,000 non-refundable payment payable upon execution (received); - US\$125,000 non-refundable payment upon completion of a 45-day due diligence period and the execution between the parties of a definitive purchase agreement (received); - US\$2,000,000 in cash upon closing (received); and - US\$850,000 in common shares of Century upon closing (received).

-On November 2, 2021, the NDWR granted the extension of time and subsequently issued a final and non-appealable approval, granting the Company's application for an extension of time to place the Permit to beneficial use by August 28, 2022.
+On November 2, 2021, the NDWR granted the extension of time and subsequently issued a final and nonappealable approval, granting the Company's application for an extension of time to place the Permit to beneficial use by August 28, 2022.

 Following receipt of necessary approvals, the Transaction closed on December 7, 2021 (the "Closing").
-The Company received US\$2.0 million in cash in addition to the US\$150,000 non-refundable payments previously received and 546,909 of Cypress' common shares, the number of which was calculated based on the value of US\$850,000 divided by the volume weighted average price of the Cypress shares for the ten trading day period ending two days prior to closing.
-The fair value of the Cypress shares received was US\$760,623.
+The Company received US\$2.0 million in cash in addition to the US\$150,000 non-refundable payments previously received and 546,909 common shares of Century, the number of which was calculated based on the value of US\$850,000 divided by the volume weighted average price of the Century shares for the 10 trading day period ending two days prior to closing.
+The fair value of the Century shares received was US\$760,623.